top of page

 The adjective 'haughty' draws its etymological roots from Old French, specifically the word 'haut,' meaning 'high' or 'elevated.'
 Over time, this notion of being 'high' in a literal sense evolved metaphorically to signify superiority or arrogance.
 As 'haughty' entered the English language, it retained this sense of lofty pride and an attitude of superiority towards others.
 Thus, when describing someone as 'haughty,' it conveys their demeanor as excessively proud, aloof, and disdainful, as if they are looking down from a lofty perch upon those they consider beneath them.

-Find the meaning of haughty
+Find the correct meaning of the adjective haughty:

 Try Again!